MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/WorldAfterEvents.md

 author: jakeshirley
 ms.author: jashir
 ms.prod: gaming
-title: minecraft/server.AfterEvents Class
+title: minecraft/server.WorldAfterEvents Class
-description: Contents of the @minecraft/server.AfterEvents class.
+description: Contents of the @minecraft/server.WorldAfterEvents class.
 ---
-# AfterEvents Class
+# WorldAfterEvents Class
 >[!IMPORTANT]
 >These APIs are experimental as part of the Beta APIs experiment.
 As with all experiments, you may see changes in functionality in updated Minecraft versions.
 Check the Minecraft Changelog for details on any changes to Beta APIs.
 Where possible, this documentation reflects the latest updates to APIs in Minecraft beta versions.
 > [!CAUTION]